“There is only one possibility: victory, defeat or a draw.”– Franz Beckenbauer

-After twelve seasons at Bayern, Beckenbauer moved to the lucrative North American Soccer League and the New York Cosmos, where he won three titles; this move however coincided with the end of his career with the national side, when perhaps he might have had a few more years to give.
-It is perhaps pointless discussing things that might have been, but it is difficult to tell if Germany’s campaign in Argentina in 1978 might have turned out differently had Beckenbauer been leading the side.
+After a dozen seasons in Munich, Beckenbauer moved to the lucrative North American Soccer League and the New York Cosmos, where he won three titles; this move however coincided with the end of his career with the national side, when perhaps he might have had a few more years to give.
+It is perhaps pointless discussing things that might have been, but it is difficult to tell if Germany’s campaign in Argentina in 1978 might have turned out differently had the legendary Kaiser been leading the side.

 Beckenbauer’s four years in the US were followed by a season at Hamburger SV – where he won another Bundesliga title – and a final year in New York after which he finally retired from club football.
-In a senior professional career spanning some nineteen years, Germany’s greatest player had scored eighty-one goals in 587 games at club level, and fourteen goals in what was a then record 103 games for the Nationalmannschaft.
+In a senior professional career spanning some 19 years, Germany’s greatest player had scored 81 goals in 587 games at club level, and 14 goals in what was a then record 103 games for the Nationalmannschaft.

 Having started off with five straight wins the team had stuttered through the latter part of the year – losing five and drawing one (and that courtesy of a last-minute equaliser) of their last six games.
 Beckenbauer had fulfilled the minimum remit of taking his side to the World Cup finals in Mexico, but in some quarters the knives had already been drawn.
 After Derwall’s sacking, the scrutiny of the Nationaltrainer by the media had become far more pronounced.

 Perhaps the biggest problem Beckenbauer had to overcome, was his transition from the role of star player in what had been a truly talented side to the coach of a squad where there were very few exceptional players.
 In the words of goalkeeper Toni Schumacher,